 There was also the captured NVA medical staff, including a larger-than-average man who Oliver still believes was a Chinese surgeon.

 The presence of Chinese Advisors was exploited by the Psywar team to entice defection among the enemy troops:

-All the real time intelligence information on movements, positions, communications, reports, analysis of regimental and divisional headquarters by the days mentioned above were gathered from radio intercepts.
+All the real-time intelligence information on movements, positions, communications, reports, analysis of the regimental and divisional headquarters by the days mentioned above were gathered from radio intercepts.
 They were messages sent by Chinese Advisors at regimental level to Chinese Advisors at divisional level and vice versa.
-Unknowingly, they were the “ spies within the ranks” that the enemy cadres tried to uncovered!
+Unknowingly, they were the “ spies within the ranks” that the enemy cadres tried to uncover!
 The Chinese Advisors were more carefree in their radio communications than their VC counterparts, because they and their VC counterparts also, did not suspect that G2/II Corps had any radio interceptors that could understand the Mandarin dialect.
 They failed to count Colonel Hieu, II Corps Chief of Staff, who was born in Tianjin, China and only returned to Viet Nam at the age of 20 years old!

 G2/II Corps assessed that the VC had a decent radio transmission system that allowed them to apply the mobile ambush tactic at Pleime (Why Pleime):

 4) They can apply such tactics because adequate means of communications are now at their disposal.